-PLEASE NOTE: Norwich University has no known cases of coronavirus on campus at this time.
-All spring semester courses will be remote effective Monday, March 23, 2020.
+PLEASE NOTE: To date, Norwich University has no known cases of coronavirus on campus.

 All Norwich University faculty, staff, and students traveling on university business or on university-sponsored programs are required to register their trips with the International Center at least 30 days in advance.
 They are required to receive approval from their supervisor and the Provost’s Office.